mikaoelitiana/cordova-ios-no-export-compliance/README.md

 or

-`$ cordova plugin add cordova-ios-plugin-no-export-compliance`
+`$ cordova plugin add cordova-plugin-ios-no-export-compliance`